 The population were clearly identified and described in the article.
-The inclusion criteria were men and women over the age of 60 who complained of insomnia as described in the diagnostic and statistical manual of mental disorder, who were willing to give the informed consent and comply with all the study’s protocol and procedure.
-The excluding criteria for this research study are participants who suffered with insomnia due to medical and psychological condition that causes the illness and were substance abuser.
-The target populations are elderly living in the western society who can benefit from yoga to treat insomnia.
+The inclusion criteria were men and women over the age of 60 who complained of insomnia as described in the diagnostic and statistical manual of mental disorder.
+The study subjects were willing to give the informed consent and comply with all the study’s protocols and procedures.
+The exclusion criteria for this research study are participants who suffered from insomnia due to medical and psychological conditions that causes the illness and those who are substance abusers.
+The target population is elderly individuals living in the western society who can benefit from yoga to treat insomnia.
 The accessible populations were the elderly suffering from insomnia in Jerusalem, Israel.
-The differences in the characteristic of the population may lead to bias and jeopardize the reliability of the study.
+The differences in the characteristics of the population may lead to bias and jeopardize the reliability of the study.
 The usage of power analysis in the selection of the sample was not mentioned in the article.
-The sample size seemed to be small to support the statistical conclusion validity.
+The sample size seemed to be small to support the validity of the results.
+In particular, only one objective measure (SWS – slow wave sleep stage) was observed to have statistically significant change in the post period using the current sample size.
+A larger sample will be helpful for the future research.
 The sampling method used for this particular research was non probability consecutive sampling.
 Out of 458 candidates who responded to the advertising campaign 74 suitable candidate were admitted for the study.
 Out of the seventy four selected the first 31 patients were assigned to the control group and the following 43 were assigned to the experimental group.
-In addition the sample size is small and monotonous which requires further research in the study to prove the intervention is successful in treating insomnia.
+In addition the sample size is small and monotonous and requires further research and enhancement to prove the intervention is successful in treating insomnia.

 Data Collection and Measurement

-The information obtained from the participants is highly reliable since different kind of tools was used to obtain detailed information from the participants.
-The data were collected through self report.
-The triangulations of methods were used appropriately since multiple methods were used for data collection which made the research study effective.
-Researchers collected the subjective measure through the Pittsburg Sleep Quality Index, the Karolinska Sleepiness Scale, the Epworth Sleepiness Scale and the daily sleep and practice logs.
-The study also measured the physical, psychological and social well being through the Profile of Mood States short form.
-The Depression Anxiety Stress Scale long form and a health survey short form 36.
-Biophysical measures were used to obtain the objective data through portable Embletta X100 sleep monitoring device which measured the SOL, TST, WASO, REM sleep, NREM Sleep, LS, SWS and this helped to reduce the bias in the study.
-The data collectors were well trained and the researchers used the best data collection method which enhanced the quality of the data.
+The information obtained from the participants is highly reliable since different kind of tools were used to obtain detailed information from the participants.
+The data were collected through self-report.
+The triangulations were used appropriately since multiple methods were used for data collection which makes the research study more effective.
+Researchers collected the subjective measures by translating the qualitative questionares, self-reports, logs and surveys into quantitative scales such as Pittsburg Sleep Quality Index, the Karolinska Sleepiness Scale and the Epworth Sleepiness Scale.
+The study also measured the physical, psychological and social wellbeing through the Profile of Mood States short form, The Depression Anxiety Stress Scale long form and a health survey short form 36.
+Biophysical measures were used to obtain the objective data through portable Embletta X100 sleep monitoring device which measured the sleep onset latency (SOL), total sleep time (TST), total wake time and sleep onset (WASO), rapid eye movement sleep duration (REM), Non REM duration (NREM), light sleep duration (LS) and slow-wave sleep (SWS).
+Measurement of such diverse measures helps to triangulate and reduce the bias in the study.
+The data collectors were well trained and the researchers used the best data collection methods that enhanced the quality of the data.
 Since the data were collected 10 day before and after the intervention the data will give reliable information on the effectiveness of the study.
-However a point that should be noted is that the data collection was abundant which may be overwhelming for some of the participants which could have caused erroneous answering of the questionnaire due to the fatigue experienced while filling the self report questionnaire.
+However as too much of data was collected, this may be overwhelming for some of the participants and could have caused some erroneous answering of the questionnaire due to the fatigue experienced while filling the self-report questionnaire.

 Procedures